Aristosya/larafirebase-with-sendAll/readme.md

 - `project_id`: Replace with your actual Firebase project ID.
 - `firebase_credentials`: This refers to the JSON credentials file for your Firebase project.
 Make sure it points to the correct location in your project.
 This JSON file contains the authentication information for your Firebase project, allowing your Laravel application to interact with Firebase services.
 You can generate this JSON file in the Firebase Console.
 Once you have it, specify its path in this configuration.

-### Usage
+**Configure your front application**

-IF you will use send notifications to all user, you should initialize all the devise tokens to topic "all".
+IF you will use send notifications to all user, you should initialize all the devise tokens to topic "all" inside your front application (NOT FOR LARAVEL).
 Example for Flutter:
 ```flutter
 import 'dart:convert';